Dannybul/mysite/index.markdown

 <h1>The Longer Story</h1>

-<h1>TODO add resume</h1>
-<p><b>View Resume <a>Here</a></b></p>
+<p><b>View Resume <a href = "./Bulgarelli_Resume01-21.pdf"> here </a></b></p>

-Resume

 <h3>Experience</h3>
 <h4>NASA project</h4>
 <a href = "https://dannybul.github.io/The-Nasa-Project/" target = "_blank"> Click to View </a>
 <p>I had so much fun working with Nasa’s API to build a fully responsive and dynamic website.
 This website was made in a group project in a website development class at Loyola University Chicago.
 Personally, I did most of the work on the image of the day page and the search archive page.</p>
 <p>The search archive page was exciting to work on because there were a lot of important components that needed to work together.
 Upon receiving user input and validating it, the website queried NASA’s api using asynchronous promises.
-Once the promise is fulfilled JavaScript dynamically builds a grid structure with the images from the response; it is styled similar to Pinterest.
+Once the promise is fulfilled, JavaScript dynamically builds a grid structure with the images from the response; it is styled similar to Pinterest.
 When our users are scrolling through the images, they might like to learn more about an image.
 If a user clicks on one of the images, it will enlarge and display information like the title, date, and summary.</p>
 <h4>Android development</h4>
 I wanted to learn more about Android development, so I decided to take a Udemy class online.
 It was an extremely well taught class and during the course of it I created a variety of applications.
 I programmed apps that play music, quiz users, show the weather in your current location, track the price of bitcoin, and message other users.
 This was a time consuming class, but I learned so much about development through the course of it.
 <h4>Bills</h4>